-IF YOU SMELL PROPANE

-- lights and all smoking materials.

-- the container valve(s) or propane supply connection.

-- 3. Do not touch electrical switches.

-- 4. Open doors and other ventilating

-- Leave the area until odor clears.

-- 6. Have the propane system checked and leakage source corrected before using again.
+- IF YOU SMELL PROPANE - Extinguish any open flames, pilot lights and all smoking materials.
+Shut off the propane supply at - the container valve(s) or propane supply connection. - Open doors and other ventilating openings. - Leave the area until odor clears.
+Have the propane system checked and leakage source corrected before using again.

-Ignition of flammable vapors could lead to a fire or explosion and result death of serious
+Ignition of flammable vapors could lead to a fire or explosion and result death of senous injury.